dceejay/RedMap/README.md

     { "action": "button", "name": "My Fancy Button" } // when a user defined button is clicked

-    { "action": "feedback", "name": "some name", "value": "some value" } // when a user calls the feedback function - see below
+    { "action": "feedback", "name": "some name", "value": "some value", "lat":51, "lon":0, "layer":"unknown" } // when a user calls the feedback function - see below

 All actions also include a `msg._sessionid` property that indicates which client session they came from.
 Any msg sent out that includes this property will ONLY be sent to that session - so you can target map updates to specific sessions if required.